Hajj 2026: Accra pilgrims airlifting begins on Monday

 In an interview with Channel One TV, the deputy director of communications, Haruna Mohammed, also disclosed that some four pilgrims have been disqualified from embarking on the journey on medical grounds.

-For obvious reasons, these people were not fit to travel.
+“These people, for obvious reasons, were not fit to travel.
 So, there was the need for us to drop them and put people who are physically fit to embark on this year’s pilgrimage,” he said.

-Eight flights were deployed to airlift approximately 3,070 pilgrims over eight days at the end of the first phase of airlifting, which began on May 1, 2026, at the Tamale International Airport.
+At the end of the first phase of the pilgrims’ airlifting, which began on May 1, 2026, at the Tamale International Airport, eight flights were deployed to airlift some 3,070 pilgrims in eight days.

 In a statement, the Pilgrims Affairs Office of Ghana expressed gratitude to stakeholders, including agents, officials, and the general public, for their support and cooperation throughout the Tamale phase of the Hajj operations.

-It also commended the commended Tamale pilgrims for their conduct during the exercise.
+It also commended the Tamale pilgrims for their conduct during the exercise.

-The local Hajj authority has advised pilgrims to strictly adhere to reporting times, comply with luggage regulations, and avoid carrying prohibited items to facilitate a seamless departure process.
+Pilgrims have been advised to strictly adhere to reporting times, comply with luggage regulations, and avoid carrying prohibited items to facilitate a seamless departure process.”

 Join our whatsapp channel for all the latest updates.